When you hear the phrase “subdivide land,” you likely think of suburban-style subdivisions.

 There’s almost always an application fee regardless of where you are, and then you’ll also be responsible for dozens of other fees.

-For example, you’ll have hearing fees, recording fees, review fees, tax map updating fees.
+For example, you may have hearing fees, recording fees, review fees, tax map updating fees, etc.

 Surveyors typically charge by the hour, so when getting your property surveyed and platted, you’ll often spend about $500 to $2,500.